morskyjezek/si676-2024-activities/_posts/2024-10-28-assignment-1-extract.md

 ### Notes

-[^1]: It's most likely that you will have a list of about 59 items in the end because not all of the items will produce a JSON file.
+[^1]: There are 62 items in the "Free to Use Libraries" set, but it's likely that you will have a list of about 59 items in the end because not all of the items will produce a JSON file.